sbslee/notes/Bioinformatics Tools/Genome Analysis Toolkit (GATK).md

 | Unknown                 | strand_artifact  | Evidence for alt allele comes from one read direction only                                            |
 | Unknown                 | str_contraction  | Site filtered due to contraction of short tandem repeat region                                        |
 | FilterByOrientationBias | orientation_bias | Orientation bias (in one of the specified artifact mode(s) or complement) seen in one or more samples |

+## Mutect2 AD does not match AF <a name="Mutect2-AD-does-not-match-AF"></a>

+Sometimes, Mutect2 produces a variant call where AD does not match AF.
+For example, I once had sample genotype `0|1:765,0:0.001813:765` for `GT:AD:AF:DP` which, at the first glance, does not make any sense because AD is 0 while AF is greater than 0.
+Then I found this [post](https://sites.google.com/a/broadinstitute.org/legacy-gatk-forum-discussions/2019-02-11-2018-08-12/23408-MuTect2-AD-does-not-match-AF) that explained the discrepancy.
+Basically, it was Mutect2's "probabilistic guesses about AF.
+If, for example, the normal has 100 ref reads, each of which has a 1% chance of actually being alt, the AF will be reported as 0.01."